Global Galaxy Steering Committee

-Keywords: Strategic emphasis, medium and long term planning, international opportunities
+Keywords: Strategic emphasis, medium and long term planning, international opportunities, community

 Galaxy is a mature, successful research software infrastructure project, with a large and diverse global audience.
 Changes in project governance structures are needed to help adapt to increasing complexity.